RomanCLV/DUAV2023/README.md

 ## GPIO configuration
 The servo must be plugged to the PIN 32 (GPIO 12).

+You can use execute the python script `./sources/automate/test_servo.py` to check communication between the Raspberry and the Servo is working.

 ---

 ## Possible error for bash file